Zoites/zoites.github.io/contents/publications.md

   - Preparation of SOPs

 #### Training
 - We provide training tailored to you and your team to get you up to speed in upskilling.
 We can assist you with delivering trainings across many domains, including AI, Informatics, Life Sciences, and many more.
-We have delivered the following trainings:
+We have delivered the following trainings and courses:
+    -Introductory and Advanced Bioinformatics training
     - Unix/Linux training
     - AI for Beginners
     - Applications of GenAI in Biotech
-    - Introduction to Bioinformatics
     - Introduction to Genetics
     - Introduction to Genomics
     - Introduction to Personalized Medicine
+    - Introduction to Biology